mozilla-l10n/documentation/src/localization/making_string_changes.md

 Things become a lot more complicated for Firefox:
 * Each localization is stored in a separate Mercurial repository.
 * The `en-US` locale is stored in the code repository (e.g. `mozilla-central`).
 That locale is used by the build system to build the US English version of Firefox, but it’s not used as source by the localization toolchain.
-In fact, in order to ship all versions of Firefox (Nightly, Beta, Developer Edition, Release, ESR) from a single l10n repository, we rely on a special [cross-channel repository](https://firefox-source-docs.mozilla.org/l10n/crosschannel/index.html) called `gecko-strings`, which includes all strings for all shipping versions of Firefox.
+In fact, in order to ship all versions of Firefox (Nightly, Beta, Developer Edition, Release, ESR) from a single l10n repository, we rely on a special unified [repository](https://https://github.com/mozilla-l10n/firefox-l10n-source) in GitHub called `firefox-l10n-source`, which includes all strings for all shipping versions of Firefox.

 This is the scenario before the string change.
 Once again, although it already looks very busy, it’s a simplified high level view of the actual system.

+**Note**: The l10n repository transitioned to `firefox-l10n-source`, but was previously hosted in a Mercurial repository called `gecko-strings`.
+Images below use the former repository name.

 ![Firefox: starting point with existing string](../assets/images/localization/string_changes_firefox_start.png)